openpracticelibrary/openpracticelibrary/src/pages/practice/new.md

   Make a note also of statements with a *high variance*.
 This indicates that there is disagreement in the team about that aspect of psychological safety.

-  Use the context below to steer behaviours and actions to increase psychological safety on the team, before repeating the survey.
+  Use the context below to steer behaviours and actions to increase psychological safety on the team via open leadership and modern practices, before repeating the survey.

   ## Context and Rationale for the Statements